renaudcerrato/appengine-maven-repository/README.md

 ![](http://i.imgur.com/iSt98wWl.png)

-Once your project is created be sure you activated the default Cloud Storage bucket for your app: click *Create* under *Default Cloud Storage Bucket* in the App Engine settings page for your project.
+As soon as your project is created, a default [Google Cloud storage bucket](https://console.cloud.google.com/storage/browser) has been automatically created for you which provides the first 5GB of storage for free.

 ## Configuration